Weyl formulae for Schr\"odinger operators with critically singular potentials

 We then define

 Then since the Fourier tranform of $\ola(\tau)$ is $2\tfrac{\sin \la t}t$ it is not difficult to see that for $\tau>0$ and large $\lambda$ we have

 Also, for later use, for $\tau>0$ we have

-If we use \eqref{2.4} we can estimate the difference between the trace of $\ola(P_V)-\ala(P_V)$.
+If we use Lemma~\ref{smallinterval}, we can estimate the difference between the trace of $\ola(P_V)-\ala(P_V)$.
 Indeed, by \eqref{2.16} we have

-using \eqref{2.4} in the last inequality.
+using \eqref{2.4} as well as the condition on $\e=\e(\la)$ in \eqref{a.1} in the last inequality.
 Here, and in what follows, we are using the notation that $A\lesssim B$ means that $A$ is less than or equal to a constant times $B$ where the constant may change at each occurrence.